simurgh9/fractalsetc/README.md

 ## Conclusion

 I hope this is a good starting point for someone who wants to add a fractal to the website.
 Test your fractal with different recursion depths on the development site and try resizing the screen which should redraw the fractal according to the new dimensions.
-Once everything is good, go ahead and run `npm run build` and push your changes to be published on the official site.
+Once everything is good, push your changes to be published on the official site.

 ## License